 In 2018, nearly 1,000 volunteers contributed over 6,000 hours and helped with more than 100 projects, including preserve trail monitoring, oyster and seagrass restoration, avian monitoring, invasive species control, watershed clean-up, data entry and more!

-Click on the link below to download the volunteer application and liability release form or contact Jennifer Dalke, volunteer program manager, at email@example.com for more information.
+For more information, download the volunteer application and liability release form or contact Jennifer Dalke, volunteer program manager, at email@example.com.

 In addition to participating in work days, trail maintenance and cleanups, our volunteers perform internet research, help at events and complete administrative tasks in the office.
 Some needs we regularly seek to fill include: